kkuehl/talus/docs/source/debugging.rst

             /home/talus/talus/src/master/bin/start_raw em1
     end script

-Logs for the master daemon can be found in :code:`/var/log/upstart/talus_master.log`.
+Logs for the master daemon can be found in :code:`/var/log/upstart/talus-master.log`.
 These logs are automatically rotated and are created by upstart.

 Restarting
 ^^^^^^^^^^

-To restart the master daemon (say, after having made some code changes, to force it to reconnect to the AMQP server, etc), run :code:`sudo stop talus_master`.
+To restart the master daemon (say, after having made some code changes, to force it to reconnect to the AMQP server, etc), run :code:`sudo stop talus-master`.
 This *should* stop the master daemon.
 If after a few seconds the master daemon does not gracefully quit (confirm with :code:`ps aux | grep master`), force-kill any running master daemons with a good ol' :code:`kill -KILL`.

-After the master daemon has been killed, start it again with :code:`sudo start talus_master`.
+After the master daemon has been killed, start it again with :code:`sudo start talus-master`.

 Slave Daemon
 ------------

 The talus slave daemon that is present on each of the slaves is an upstart job.
-The job configuration is found in :code:`/etc/init/talus_slave.conf`:
+The job configuration is found in :code:`/etc/init/talus-slave.conf`:

 .. code-block:: bash